 The Loss of HMS Dædalus, 1813

-Another article deals with the adventures of Captain Murray Maxwell (1775 –1831) when in command of the frigate HMS Alceste in the Far East and her subsequent shipwreck in the East Indies in 1817 (see link at end of article).
+We have met Captain Murray Maxwell (1775 –1831) on this blog in an article dealing with his adventures in the frigate HMS Alceste in the Far East and her subsequent shipwreck in the East Indies in 1817.
 On this latter occasion Murray’s superb leadership was to ensure survival of his entire crew on a despite shortage of provisions and attack by pirates.
-Alceste had been captured from the French in 1806 and Maxwell was to command her with notable success and distinction through much of her service in the Royal Navy.
-The Alceste was not however the first frigate to be wrecked under Maxwell’s command and that event was also to occur in Eastern waters.
+On this latter occasion Murray’s superb leadership was to ensure survival of his entire crew on a despite shortage of provisions and attack by pirates.
+(Click here or at end of article to read it) HMS Alceste had been captured from the French in 1806 and Maxwell was to command her with notable success and distinction through much of her service in the Royal Navy.
+HMS Alceste was not however the first frigate to be wrecked under Maxwell’s command and that event, involving HMS Dædalus, had also occurred in Eastern waters.

 The French frigate Clorinde – HMS Daedalus would have been very similar

 A signal was made for the convoy to stand by and to send all their carpenters on board Dædalus, but their combined efforts were to be unavailing.
 The rudder was detached from the broken part of the stern-post and guns and anchors were thrown overboard.
 A patch was fashioned from canvas, oakum and tar.
 It was dropped over the stern and pulled into position along the keel to block the leak.
 This was only briefly successful however and hopes that had been briefly raised that the ship might yet reach Trincomalee were dashed.
 After eight hours continuous pumping the exhausted crew saw the water rising to the level of the lower deck.